-You can use your Westpac credit card overseas without any problem because MasterCard, Visa and American Express are readily accepted right across the globe.
+You can use your Westpac credit card overseas without any problem because Mastercard and Visa are readily accepted right across the globe.

-AMEX acceptance is less than the other two, most people will have either a Visa or MasterCard with them, and this assures that purchases can be made at more than 28 million locations worldwide, and cash withdrawn from over 900,000 ATMs worldwide.
+Most people will have either a Visa or Mastercard with them, and this assures that purchases can be made at more than 28 million locations worldwide, and cash withdrawn from over 900,000 ATMs worldwide.

 The only thing you need to remember when using your Westpac credit card overseas is that it's a slightly more expensive affair.
 This is not unique to Westpac - this is standard with any credit card.
 There are costs involved when using a credit card outside its country of issue, and those costs are born by the cardholder.